 Museum of Rural life of Punjab

-Agricultural University.
+.
 The culture of Punjab is exhibited in this museum in the most delicate manner.
-The museum gained significance as it portrayed the fast paced change of rural Punjab quite appropriately.
+This museum gained significance as it portrayed the fast paced change of rural Punjab quite appropriately.
 The old customs and traditions are quickly loosing ground due to the new technology.
-Women with Gaggars to fetch water in the villages are not to be seen any more.
-Primitive bronze dishes are now old-fashioned pieces and there is no more spinning of cotton for clothes is done in the villages.
-New technology has replaced the Charsa and Dhingli by mechanical threshers in the fields.
-Each and every traditional item of Punjab is preserved in the university museum.
+Primitive bronze dishes are now old-fashioned pieces and the spinning of cotton

-.
-The museum was opened for public on 1998.
+, alongside the Sutlej River.
+This museum was opened for public in the year 1998.
 It possesses several archaeological relics of the unearthed site near Ropar.
-It is the first Harappan
+It is the first Harappa

 .
-Apart from these, people visiting the museum can see the protected monuments of Haryana, Punjab, Himachal Pradesh
+Apart from these, people visiting the museum will be able to see the protected monuments

 Museums of Punjab have preserved the rich culture and tradition of the state.
-Some of the museums possess several excavated items of the Indus Valley Civilisation
+Some of the museums possess several excavated items of the Indus Valley Civilization

-, tribal and folk arts, anthropological elements, etc. They prove to be the major attractions of Punjab for the scholars and artists and also the general tourists.
+.
+They prove to be the major attractions of Punjab for the scholars and artists and also for the general tourists.
 A visit to the museums in Punjab will provide a vast idea in a nutshell about the glorious past of the land.